harc-agency/projectnightvision/README.md

    1. you can change the ports in the laradock/.env
 5. Access the web server at http://localhost
 6. Access phpmyadmin at http://localhost:8081
+7. Run the migrations and seed the database
+   1. once the containers are running, you can run the following commands (from the project root)
+   2. `docker exec -it laradock_workspace_1 bash`
+   3. `php artisan migrate`
+      1. if you want to seed the database, you can run `php artisan db:seed`
+      2. if you want to seed the database with test data, you can run `php artisan db:seed`

 ```bash